SoftHu/tos_avg/En/heart_4_1_3.md

 It was so boring, I fell asleep here.]
 Start -->1757657625870971[<b>Speaker 👉 Kinntarou:</b>
 \nHeaven's Kitchen is on!
-You know this show, right, &lbrace;playername&rbrace;?
+You know this show, right, &lbrace;c.playername&rbrace;?
 It's very popular in the culinary world!]
 1757657625870971 -->|Never heard of it.|1757657831917185[<b>Speaker 👉 Kinntarou:</b>
-\nWhat? &lbrace;playername&rbrace;, you're missing out!
+\nWhat? &lbrace;c.playername&rbrace;, you're missing out!
 It's so much fun to watch!]
 1757657625870971 -->|I've heard of Heaven's Kitchen.|1757657837139586[<b>Speaker 👉 Kinntarou:</b>
 \nI know, right?\nChef Lucifer is my hero!